We've independently reviewed this article to make sure it's as accurate as we can make it.

 If so, don’t worry.
 In this article we’ll work together to get your clothes out of the dryer jail.

-The control lock is a safety feature designed to stop children from accidentally turning the dryer on.
-It can typically be turned off by holding down the control lock button.
-In other models of dryer you need to swipe the lock away on the touchscreen.
+On a Whirlpool Dryer, Control Lock can be turned off by holding down the control lock button for 5 seconds.
+However, in other models of Whirlpool Dryer you need to swipe the lock away on the touchscreen.
 A stuck control lock could also be a sign that you need to replace your dryer’s Main Control Board.

 Let’s dive into these fixes and put you back in control of your dryer.

 What Is Control Lock on a Whirlpool Dryer?

 Most modern dryers come with a control lock.
 This feature can be found on nearly every model of Whirlpool dryer as well as dryers by other brands like Kenmore.
 If you accidentally got your control lock stuck on, it might help you to know that you’re not alone.

 So, what does the control lock even do?

 This is a safety feature that has been built into modern dryers.
 The control lock prevents unwanted commands from being entered into the dryer.
 When the control lock is on, you can’t change any settings or operate the dryer.